 Be 100% ready for recovery

-While there’s high levels of fear and panic right now, there is one thing we know for certain: this won’t last forever.
+While there are high levels of fear and panic right now, there is one thing we know for certain: this won’t last forever.

 When the recovery begins, you need to ensure that your business is already at the starting blocks ready to launch.

-To get yourself ready for the recovery ASAP, here’s a few ideas you business can implement now:
+To get yourself ready for the recovery ASAP, here are a few ideas your business can implement now:

 Keep filling the pipeline now

 Long sales cycles are normal for many companies – especially B2B and high-value consumer purchases (think home loans, home building, cars and holidays).